The Gospel of Faith, Hope, and Love

 In our meditation last Saturday, we considered faith as one of the trinity of Christian virtues as outlined by St. Paul.
 Let’s go on to consider the other two.

 When speaking about death, St. Paul tells the Thessalonians not to grieve “as others do who have no hope.”
-(I Thes.
-4: 13).
+(I Thessalonians 4: 13).

 Suffering comes to everyone in life.
 But suffering can be endured, even transfigured, because we know that God Himself shared in that suffering, and by death trampled down death.